niktion9/cse15l-lab-reports/LabReport1.md

 Working directory: home directory (/home)

 Explanation: The ls command is responsible for listing the files and folders in a given path.
-Since the working directory/path was the home directory, the output of having no arguments to the ls command is a mention of lecture1 folder/directory and the testCd file.
+Since the working directory/path was the home directory, the output of having no arguments to the ls command is a mention of lecture1 folder/directory and the testCd file, in other words, the contents of the home directory.

 Error or No Error: It is not an error.